International Student FAQs

 Are there any orientation sessions for international students?

 Yes, Rutgers Global–International Student and Scholar Services organizes an orientation for all incoming international students.
-Please visit the office’s website for more information.
-New graduate students living on campus will also receive information about graduate orientation via email in late May/early June.
+New graduate students living on campus will also receive information about graduate orientation via email.

 What is provided in my room?